adjust/android_sdk/README.md

 Adjust.setPushToken(pushNotificationsToken);
 ```

-Push token is used for Audience Builder and client callbacks and needed for the upcoming uninstall tracking feature.
+Push tokens are used for Audience Builder and client callbacks, and they are required for the upcoming uninstall tracking feature.

 ### <a id="track-additional-ids"></a>Track additional device identifiers

-If you are distributing your app **outside of Google Play Store** and would like to track additional device identifiers (IMEI and MEID), you need to explicitly instruct Adjust SDK to do so.
-You can do that by calling `setReadMobileEquipmentIdentity` method of `AdjustConfig` instance and passing `true` parameter to it. **Adjust SDK doesn't collect these identifiers by default**.
+If you are distributing your app **outside of the Google Play Store** and would like to track additional device identifiers (IMEI and MEID), you need to explicitly instruct the Adjust SDK to do so.
+You can do that by calling the `setReadMobileEquipmentIdentity` method of the `AdjustConfig` instance and passing a `true` parameter to it. **The Adjust SDK does not collect these identifiers by default**.

 ```java
 AdjustConfig config = new AdjustConfig(this, appToken, environment);